Creating a bucket

 -

 After you create the bucket, you cannot change its name.
-For information about naming buckets, see Bucket naming rules.
+The AWS account that creates the bucket owns it.
+For more information about naming buckets, see Bucket naming rules.

-Important Avoid including sensitive information, such as account number, in the bucket name.
+Avoid including sensitive information, such as account numbers, in the bucket name.
 The bucket name is visible in the URLs that point to the objects in the bucket.

 -